Windows Insider Program User Guide

 - Click Get started.

-- Under “Pick an account to get started” click “+” to link your Microsoft or work account that you used to register for the Windows Insider Program.
+- Under “Pick an account to get started” click “+” to link your Microsoft account or Azure Active Directory work account that you used to register for the Windows Insider Program.
 Click Continue.

-- Under “What kind of content that you would like to receive”, select active development of Windows to receive Windows 10 Insider Preview and click Confirm.
-Select “Fixes, apps and drivers” only if you want to install builds from the Release Preview Ring.
+- Under “What kind of content that you would like to receive”, select Active development of Windows to receive Insider Preview builds and click Confirm.
+Select “Just fixes, apps and drivers” only if you want to install builds from the Release Preview Ring.
+Select “Skip ahead to next Windows release” if you want to install builds from the Skip Ahead ring.

-- Under “What pace do you want to receive preview builds” select Fast if you would like to receive the latest Insider Preview builds.
+- Under “What pace do you want to receive preview builds?” select Fast if you would like to receive the latest Insider Preview builds from the Fast ring or Slow if you want receive less frequent but more stable builds from the Slow ring.

 - The Fast Ring may contain bugs and other issues.
 If you prefer to wait for a more stable build, select Slow.
-Click Confirm.
 For more information, see the Definition of Rings below.

-- If you are in the Fast Ring and your PC gets updated to 20H1 and you want to switch to the Slow or Release Preview rings, you will need to do a clean install of Windows on your PC and reset your Windows Insider Program settings.
+- If you are in the Fast Ring and your PC gets updated to the next release cycle (20H1) and you want to switch to the Slow or Release Preview rings, you will need to do a clean install of Windows on your PC and reset your Windows Insider Program settings.

 - If the option to “Skip ahead to the next version of Windows” is not available, selecting it will default to the latest Insider Preview build in the Fast Ring.